-Figure 16.
-Evolution of the absolute error of the estimated ice thickness at r=0 and the estimated position of the margin when we observe surface ice velocities and the position of the margin in the advanced configuration.
+Figure 18.
+Evolution of the absolute error of the estimated ice thickness at r = 0 and the estimated position of the margin when we observe surface ice velocities and the position of the margin in the advanced configuration.
 We compare the absolute errors obtained when we use 3D-Var with the correction of the grid-node positions and when we use an ETKF.
-The ETKF performs better than the 3D-Var with respect to the position of the margin, but 3D-Var seems to give better results for the ice thickness at r=0.
+The ETKF performs better than the 3D-Var with respect to the position of the margin, but 3D-Var gives better results for the ice thickness at r = 0 in this case.